Ian-Kobi/Ian-Kobi/README.md

 ## Hi there!
 Welcome to my github! 👋
-I'm a recent Mathematics Graduate with a background in Quantitative Analysis and Aerospace Engineering.
+I'm a recent Mathematics graduate with a background in Quantitative Analysis and Aerospace Engineering.
 ### 📚 <ins>Coding Languages:</ins>

 -Python